 Ways to Get Involved

-Woke Words Facilitators
+Woke Words Coordinators & Facilitators

 Sarah May is a biracial Indigenous Latina, artist, curator, and storyteller based out of Salt Lake City, Utah.
 She graduated from the University of Utah with a B.F.A. in Photography & Digital Imaging and an M.A. in Community Leadership with an Emphasis in Art & Culture from Westminster College.
 Sarah creates work exploring the intricacy of narrative through imagery and text in reflecting on the collective human experience using cyanotype, film photography, and her own writing.
 Her current work and process reflects her journey in identity being cyclical and evolving, the links personal ancestry manifests throughout generations, and the idea of destiny and healing as intertwined.

-Nkenna Onwuzuruoha (Kenna)
+Nkenna Onwuzuruoha (Kenna), Facilitator

-Kenna Onwuzuruoha is a second-year PhD student in Writing & Rhetoric Studies at the University of Utah.
+Kenna Onwuzuruoha is a third-year PhD student in Writing & Rhetoric Studies at the University of Utah.
 She has taught composition and social justice courses at the U, Salt Lake Community College, and Westminster College.
-She moved to Salt Lake over 8.5 years ago to serve as an AmeriCorps Vista for the SLCC Community Writing Center and currently works as the Outreach Coordinator for Write Here, Westminster College’s community writing center.
+She moved to Salt Lake over 9.5 years ago to serve as an AmeriCorps Vista for the SLCC Community Writing Center and currently works as the Outreach Coordinator for Write Here, Westminster College’s community writing center.
 Kenna enjoys cycling and co-chairing the U of U's Black Graduate Student Association.

-Charnell Peters is a doctoral student at the University of Utah, where she studies race and communication.
+Woke Words Facilitator Charnell Peters is a doctoral student at the University of Utah, where she studies race and communication.
 She is the author of the poetry chapbook, Un-becoming (Thirty West Publishing House), and her previous work has appeared in Foundry, Hippocampus, and elsewhere.
 She is the editor of Ruminate Magazine's online publication, The Waking.

-Nina Feng is a PhD candidate in Writing and Rhetoric Studies at the University of Utah.
+Woke Words Facilitator Nina Feng is a PhD candidate in Writing and Rhetoric Studies at the University of Utah.
 She studies anti-racist language practices and pedagogy, along with game theory and storytelling.
 With an M.F.A. in Creative Nonfiction, Nina loves to explore intersections of multimodal expression, personal narrative, and social justice.
 She is currently teaching two writing courses that utilize an interactive game narrative to disrupt standard language expectations—her classes often get interrupted by robots, friendly characters, food and secret missions.
 Nina enjoys spending time with her family, and dance parties, when she’s not writing and reading.